Adarsh-Pixel/jenkins/README.md

 ---
 Pipelines are supposed to be enclosed in a file that end's with Jenkinsfile [ J as in caps ]
 ---

+### IMP
+Jenkins is all about stages
+No two stage should have the same name